 - Many 0% financing offers are restricted to shorter terms.
 This can cause your monthly payments to be much higher.

-If you choose to finance through a credit union, like Orange County’s Credit Union, there are loan options for a wide range of credit history and terms up to 84 months.
+If you choose to finance through a credit union, like Orange County’s Credit Union, there are loan options for a wide range of credit history, terms up to 84 months, and your financing would be good for both new and used vehicles.
 Plus, you might be eligible for a dealer rebate.
 Use this calculator to help determine which is the best option for you.